 If you’re confident the policy is right for you, and you can also get a deal such as a family discount, some money off for paying your premiums annually instead of monthly, or a loyalty bonus for keeping your policy for a certain amount of time, then you might simply see this as a nice added benefit.

 Life insurance offers, deals and discounts

-Here’s a roundup of some of the offers, deals and discounts available at the time of writing from a range of direct life insurers on Canstar’s database (arranged alphabetically A-Z), according to information sourced from the providers’ websites.
+Here’s a round-up of some of the offers, deals and discounts available at the time of writing from a range of direct life insurers on Canstar’s database (arranged alphabetically A-Z by provider name), according to information sourced from the providers’ websites.
 For more information, including the terms and conditions on any of these offers, please check with the insurer directly.
 Where a provider is offering multiple discounts or bonuses, check whether these can be applied at the same time.

 |AAMI||AAMI says it offers the following incentives to its life insurance customers:

 |ahm||ahm says it offers 10% off its life insurance premiums to customers who also have an ahm health insurance policy.
 The discount applies for as long as both policies are in place, ahm says.